On this page:

-The Certificate Program in Anatomy is a two semester program that provides graduate level education in three of the four human anatomy core courses—microanatomy, gross anatomy, embryology and neurobiology.
+You can earn graduate-level education in three of the four human anatomy core courses—microanatomy, gross anatomy, embryology, and neurobiology—in Wright State’s anatomy certificate program.
 These courses cover basic cell biology and the microscopic survey of human tissues, dissection of the human body, development of the human body and structure and function of the human nervous system.
-The program is applicable to nurses, physical therapists, occupational therapists, physician assistants, athletic trainers, health and physical education majors and others in allied health disciplines.
 The intensive coursework requires a full-time commitment.

-To provide the essentials of human anatomy for students who have an interest in anatomy but do not want to pursue, or who do not need, a master's degree.
+To provide the essentials of human anatomy if you have an interest in anatomy but do not want to pursue, or do not need, a master's degree.

-View Certificate in Anatomy program information and requirements in the Academic Catalog.
+View the Certificate in Anatomy program information and requirements in the Academic Catalog.

-For additional information please contact Kim Hagler, Program Secretary at (937) 775-4496 in the NCBP Graduate Program Office located in 105 White Hall.
+For additional information please call Kim Hagler, program secretary, at 937-775-4496 in the NCBP graduate program office located in 105 White Hall.